Holguin Cuba & a colored glass beach Gibara

 We couldn’t get a flight to Mexico for 3 weeks.

-We couldn’t get flight to USA and Canada was too expensive.
+We couldn’t get a flight to the USA and Canada was too expensive.

 What could we do?